 To make the rub, combine your paprika, brown sugar, black pepper, and kosher salt in a bowl.
 Mix them well and set aside.
 To make your glaze, combine the soy sauce, water, honey, brown sugar, minced ginger, and cornstarch in a medium saucepan.
 Let the sauce simmer over medium heat until it thickens.

 Remove the silver skin from the underside of each rack of ribs.
-Add your dry rub to both sides of the ribs, and turn your smoker to 225°F. Following this smoker recipe, you smoke the ribs for five hours.
+Add your dry rub to both sides of the ribs, and turn your smoker to 225°F. Following these recipes, you smoke the ribs for five hours.
 At the five hour mark, turn your temperature up to 250°F and apply your glaze to your ribs.
 Reapply your glaze after 30 minutes and check for doneness.
 When the internal temperature reaches 190°, the ribs are done.

-The ribs should turn a darker red color and the glaze should add a brownish-orange tinge while imparting a host of flavors into the meat with this smoker recipe.
+The ribs should turn a darker red color and the glaze should add a brownish-orange tinge while imparting a host of flavors into the meat with these recipes.

-Our final smoker recipe is a whole chicken.
-Unlike some of the smoker recipes on this, this one is relatively simple.
+Our final recipe is a whole smoked chicken.
+Smoked chicken recipes are very filling and tasty, and make for great dinner recipes.
+Unlike some of the smoker recipes on this, this smoked chicken recipe is relatively simple.
 You can change it or customize it to suit your tastes, and you’ll need:

 - 1 two or three pound whole chicken

 - 2 tablespoons of olive oil

 - 2 or 3 tablespoons of your chosen rub